Deutsche-Boerse-Risk/DAVe-MarginLoader/README.md

 ## Run

-Use script `start_marginloader.sh` to start the application.
+Use script `start.sh` to start the application.